 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
 To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
-As at December 31, 2020, the Company had working capital of \$4.0 million and cash of \$4.8 million (excluding restricted cash) and is required to incur \$4.1 million of qualifying expenditures as a result of the flow-through share financings completed in 2019 and 2020.
-Given that cash flow from operations are negative, the Company is dependent on additional sources of financing in 2021 and beyond.
+As at December 31, 2021, the Company had a working capital deficit of \$1.6 million and cash of \$1.3 million (excluding restricted cash) and is required to incur \$1.0 million of qualifying expenditures as a result of the flow-through share financings.
+Given that cash flow from operations and working capital are negative, the Company is dependent on additional sources of financing in 2022 and beyond.

-As at December 31, 2020, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:
+As at December 31, 2021, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis: